lantto/rewax/README.md

 ### render(rootComponentFunction, [, container])
 Render a Rewax template function in the supplied container.
 If no container is supplied it will render the element immediately and return it (mainly to be used together with `useScope`).

-### handle(callbackFunction, options)
+### bind
-Will set up the necessary event listener and run redraw after the callback has been run.
+Tag function that sets up all event handlers and returns a binded template that will automatically be redrawn on user input.
+Use this if you have any immediate event handlers in the template literal.

 ### redraw()
-Will recompile the template.
+Will recompile the template (for asynchronous events that should update the DOM).

 ### useState(initialState)
 Returns a local state object inside a component, similar to React Hooks and comes with the same drawbacks (cannot be used in components in loops or conditionals).